 People expect to find your business on social media and want to hear from you about your business on social media.
-If you constantly receive a text or mailer every day from a company, you’d probably be annoyed.
+If you constantly receive a text or mailer every day from a company, you’ll probably be annoyed.
 How about all those e-mails you receive each day, annoying…delete, delete, delete.
 However, you can not say the same for social media.
-People check social media daily for updates about what’s new, what’s coming up, and what’s happening in that moment.
-Some people live stream on Periscope, Instagram and Facebook every day at set times.
+People check social media daily for updates about what’s new, what’s coming up, and what’s happening at that moment.
+Some people livestream on Instagram and Facebook every day at set times.
 What has this done for them you might ask?
 It has grown their audience due to their consistently structured broadcasts.
 Their audiences expect to hear from them daily, just as we expect to view our favorite TV shows at their scheduled times.

-Knowing this, here are few changes that we will potentially start to see happen in the near future.
+Knowing this, here are a few changes that we will potentially start to see happen in the near future.

 The frequency of posts for social media as a business tool will continue to rise and the competition for customer views within social media space will too.
 So, what does this mean?
-Expectations for professional content from businesses will increase – just like your traditional marketing pieces that look professional.
-Your mailers, flyers and company merchandise are professionally made and the same will be expected of content on your social media platforms.
+Expectations for professional content from businesses will increase.
+Just like your traditional marketing pieces that look professional.
+Your mailers, flyers, and company merchandise are professionally made and the same will be expected of content on your social media platforms.
 They need to represent your business in a professional tone.
 Companies will start to hire subject matter experts to represent their company through social media primarily.

 “People expect to find your business on social media and want to hear from you about your business on social media”

-Remember that providing valuable content is the cornerstone of a successful social media strategy and experts tend to be in the position to provide value added content in their respective industries.
-There are medical doctors, lawyers and business professionals that are journalists who weigh in on issues related to their industries on the cable networks they represent.
+Remember that providing valuable content is the cornerstone of a successful social media strategy.
+Experts tend to be in a position to provide value-added content in their respective industries.
+There are medical doctors, lawyers, and business professionals who are journalists who weigh in on issues related to their industries on the cable networks they represent.
 Sometime in the near future, businesses will have to start hiring subject matter experts to represent them on social media.
-Hospitals will be looking to hire doctors with journalism or broadcasting backgrounds, because a social media manager cannot be taking medical questions on a live video stream.
+Hospitals will be looking to hire doctors with journalism or broadcasting backgrounds because a social media manager cannot be taking medical questions on a live video stream.